Eustace & Hitomi, Chapter 1. The Thing Upon the Tape and Love's First Glance

 Rounding the corner of Damocles Drive, Delmont once again was forced to consider the Gordian Knot that was the Rambler's Inn.

 At one glance, you might think it a stately structure in a certain nineteenth century European style blended wrongly with a kind of pre-Civil War era vision of Alabama decadence.
 At another glance, you might see a maze of madness.
 The Inn is oversized with angles chosen to waste space.
-Balconies that line up with hallway windows and strange angles built into every corner so it feels as though it is going to fall away any day now.
+Already the largest building around for miles in the early 20th century, it had spent the last eight decades swelling and mutating in inexplicble ways.
+Balconies that line up with hallway windows and strange angles built into every corner so it feels as though it is going to bloom any day now into a great timeless flower full of secrets.
 Every artist rendition Delmont had ever seen had drawn it differently.
 Windows and towers uncertain like some trick of M.C.
 Escherian ink.
 A space folded into itself past the boundaries of Euclidean sense.

 Delmont's own word to describe it was simply that it felt "anxious."
 This maybe more how staring at the Inn made him feel.
 He also was found of saying it was a large lost animal on the shores of a place too small for it.

-From a practical standpoint you must understand that it was a major tourist destination in Maidenstead, a place which was not otherwise really a tourist destination.
+From a practical standpoint you must understand that it was a major tourist destination in Maidenstead, a place which was not otherwise really a tourist destination despite growing steadily as a cheaper place to live still in driving distance of all the many tourist destinations around.
 The town had mostly avoided a certain type of beach traffic while the Inn allowed the folks who at least pretended to avoid that same beach traffic to stay and sip mint juleps and mint tea and eat mint cake in between buying plastic dolphins from Gulf Shores and Orange Beach on their vacation.

 On the other side of that coin is the old yarn that The Rambler Inn is said to be haunted or bedeviled or both.
 Few guests truly complained but all of the locals had tales.
-Kids running screaming from dark elemental forces.
-A dozen jilted lovers flinging themselves from the seventh floor.
+Kids running screaming from dark elemental forces better set in an E.F.
+Benson tale.
+A dozen jilted lovers flinging themselves from the fourth floor (but which fourth floor? you might ask, there are at least three to choose from).
 A dozen children crying out for their mother by the old playground.
 A dozen dogs barking past midnight.
 What is truth?
 What is fiction?
 Delmont never was quite sure.

-Delmont approached the communications tower he had been dispatched to repair, located to one side of the Inn and facing, roughly, the beach on the other side of a few hundred feet of pine and scrub.
+Delmont approached the communications tower he had been dispatched to repair, located to one side of the Inn and facing, roughly, the beach on the other side of a few hundred feet of pine and scrub (then a semi-major road, then a empty field waiting for real-estate development, and then the thin sandy beach full of old folks and families trying to avoid the crowds).
 There he found a smile upon his face.
 The great Cerberus standing at the gates of hell was but a mere pup.
 For there was the Society's tower, an elaborate bit of cobbled together electronics nicknamed The Gygax Cyclops, and Delmont was going to be a true hero after all.

-At its core, the Cyclops is a simply signal switch and booster system which allowed other towers (the other Cyclopes as it were: The Peterson Cyclops, the Siembieda Cyclops, etc) along the Gulf Coast to bounce signals between each other and between various locations and using some clever circuitry by Society President Ellie Lopez, a fairly precise signed signature based on a kind of physical Vigenère cipher sequence was also communicated so that later logs could be verified across multiple locations and timestamped.
-Fully decked out pieces of the web had instant translators running to break that cipher and to align other communiques in real time.
+At its core, the Cyclops is a simply signal switch and booster system which allowed other towers (the other Cyclopes: The Mentzer Cyclops, The Peterson Cyclops, the Siembieda Cyclops, etc) along the Gulf Coast to bounce signals between each other and between various locations and using some clever circuitry by Society President Isabella "Elly" Lopez, certified genius and Delmont's best friend (love had fairly trapped her in its embrace or surely she would have flown to more cutting-edge places).
+A fairly precise signed signature based on a physical-digital Vigenère cipher sequence was communicated so that later logs could be verified across multiple locations and timestamped.
+Receivers on boats and telescopes had instant translators running to break that cipher and to align other communiques in real time.

 When he was told the Cyclops was not blinking, as President Lopez likes to say, Delmont had feared something of the worst.
 Lopez was off spending time with family in a warmer clime, could he humbly stand before such an edifice as her great work and come even close to her famed prestige?